 Removing and installing the cowling and panel

-- Cowling A

-Panel A

-- The cowling and panel shown above need to be removed to perform some of the maintenance jobs described in this chapter.
-Refer to this section each time a cowling or panel needs to be removed and installed.
+The cowling and panel shown need to be removed to perform some of the maintenance jobs described in this chapter.
+Refer to this section each time the cowling or panel needs to be removed and installed.